werf/website/werf.io/guides/nodejs/100_basic/20_cluster_cloud_provider.md

 ## Choosing a cloud provider

-There is a large number of [Managed Kubernetes](https://www.google.com/search?q=managed+kubernetes) offerings.
+There is many [Managed Kubernetes](https://www.google.com/search?q=managed+kubernetes) offerings.
 Some of them include server capacity, while others don't.

 The easiest way is to take advantage of AWS (EKS) or Google (GKE) offerings.
 During the initial registration, they provide a bonus large enough for working with a cluster for a couple of weeks.
 However, you will need to enter your bank card details to register.